min2ha/ukwa-site/content/target/39200/index.en.md

   "start_date": "2016-04-20T10:00:00Z"
 }

-# Stories of Conflict: exploring how the First World War is understood and remembered

 Project enabling 90 participants to visit Imperial War Museum North and be introduced to ‘Stories of Conflict’ from the First World War.